danvuk567/Excel_VBA-Useful-Custom-Functions/README.md

-# Excel VBA Useful Functions
+# Excel VBA Useful Custom Functions

 Here are some useful functions that I have defined when working with common Excel VBA code requirements.